The Zoo FenceThe Zoo Fence

 The Zoo Fence at birth

-We hope you will enjoy, and find useful, what is here now.
+I hope you will enjoy, and find useful, what is here now.

-Our thanks to Alan Simpson
+My thanks to Alan Simpson

 and for his book on Netscape Navigator

-providing our first introduction to HTML
+providing my first introduction to HTML

 umpteen years ago.